Rudragupta23/Smart-Inventory-Management-System/README.md

-# 📦 Smart Inventory & Enterprise Supply Chain System
+# 📦 Smart Inventory & Supply Chain Application System

 A comprehensive, enterprise-grade desktop application built in Java.
 This system seamlessly bridges the gap between backend warehouse management and customer-facing Point of Sale (POS) operations.
 It features real-time data analytics, automated low-stock email alerts, and a completely custom-built modern UI with Dark Mode support.